Industry Focus: Mobile Security for Banking

 The increase in technology uptake in the corporate world has led to an increase in cybercrime.
 The new technologies have revolutionized not only the way organizations such as banks operate but also created a new generation of criminals that makes use of the technology to terrorize organizations such as banks.

-When talking about cybercrime in the corporate world some of the major concerns among banks include distributed denial of service attacks that causes distraction and allows perpetrators to defraud banking channels.
+When talking about mobile security for banking and cybercrime in the corporate world some of the major concerns among banks include distributed denial of service attacks that causes distraction and allows perpetrators to defraud banking channels.
 The banking sector also faces threats from ransomware attacks, malware, and insider threats that are designed to infiltrate into the information system and cause considerable damage.

 The following is a pictorial representation of how a cyberattack gets done.